Hakha Chin

-Hakha Chin, or Laiholh, is a Kuki-Chin language spoken by 446,264 people, mostly in Myanmar.
+Hakha Chin, or Laiholh, is a Kuki-Chin language spoken by nearly 300,000 people, mostly in Myanmar.
 In Mizoram, the language is recognized as Pawi.
 The total figure includes 2,000 Zokhua and 60,100 Hakha speakers.
 The speakers are largely concentrated in Chin State in western Myanmar and Mizoram in eastern India, with a small number of speakers in south-eastern Bangladesh.

 Distribution

 The Hakha Chin (Lai) speakers are largely in Chin State, Burma and Mizoram in Northeast India, with a small number of speakers in south-eastern Bangladesh.
 Nowadays, more than eighty thousands Hakha Chin speakers are living in the Western countries, such as Canada, Denmark, Germany, Norway, and the United States, as well as Australia and New Zealand.

 Mutual intelligibility

 Hakha Chin serves as a lingua franca in most parts of Chin State and is a native language in Hakha, Thantlang, and parts of Matupi.
 Derived from the same Lai dialect and sharing 85% of their phonology, Falam Chin speakers can easily communicate with Hakha speakers.
 As the capital of Chin State, Hakha provides government employment and business opportunities to people living elsewhere in Chin State.
 These people live here temporarily or permanently, and their families eventually learn how to speak Lai holh (Hakha).

 The Chin people use Latin script (Hakha alphabet) as their writing system.